 One of Koh Lanta’s drawbacks is that, bizarrely, there isn’t much street food.

-Where We Stayed: Cha-Ba Bungalows
+Where I Stayed: Cha-Ba Bungalows

-We stayed the entire time at Cha-Ba Bungalows on Klong Dao, also known as the place with the giant dinosaurs and octopus tentacles surrounding it on the beach.
+I stayed the entire time at Cha-Ba Bungalows on Klong Dao, also known as the place with the giant dinosaurs and octopus tentacles surrounding it on the beach.
 It was overall a nice (and cheap) place to stay if you’re on a budget, but I would probably shell out for a more upscale place next time.

 The good: The basic bungalows have ensuite bathrooms and are good value for money, especially when you consider that they’re right on the beach.
 The location is great and Klong Dao is a perfect beach for relaxing.
 The staff is friendly and welcoming.

-The bad: Mattresses in the cheap rooms were a bit deflated in places, there’s no in-room wifi, and there’s a mosque across the street (which led to early wakeups due to the call to prayer, especially when we stayed in bungalows closer to the street).
+The bad: Mattresses in the cheap rooms were a bit deflated in places, there’s no in-room wifi, and there’s a mosque across the street (which led to early wakeups due to the call to prayer, especially when I stayed in bungalows closer to the street).

-We were there during peak season and the cheapest room rates were 1300 baht ($40) per night.
+I was there during peak season and the cheapest room rates were 1300 baht ($40) per night.
 We negotiated the rate down to 1100 baht ($34) per night due to our lengthy stay (initially two weeks, which we ended up stretching to 26 days).